Loading ...

 Key Takeaway

-The problem is that malicious absenteeism manifests in patterns, and patterns only form when the particular behaviour is repetitive.
-In other words, by the time you notice something is off, you’ve already been subjected to losses.
-The safest route and best solution are to prevent this from happening.
+The problem with malicious absenteeism is that it follows patterns, which only develop when a behaviour is repeated.
+In other words, by the time you notice something is wrong, you have already suffered losses.
+The best and safest approach is to prevent this from happening.

-While there are several great preventative measures, such as swapping traditional timesheets for their digital counterparts or imposing strict rules.
-However, the best way to tackle the problem is to identify where it’s originating from to then try and solve it, together with the offender.
-It’s pretty rare that attendance-related issues come from tardiness or lack of responsibility; therefore with little trust and flexibility, you can meet your employees halfway.
-Not only will this stop you from losing money but will also improve your relationship with the staff.
+While there are several effective preventative measures, such as replacing traditional timesheets with their digital equivalents or implementing strict rules, the most important step is to identify the root cause.
+Then, work collaboratively with the offender to resolve it.
+It’s rare for attendance issues to arise from tardiness or a lack of responsibility alone.
+Therefore, by fostering trust and flexibility, you can meet your employees halfway.
+Not only will this help prevent financial losses, but it will also strengthen your relationship with the staff.

-Ready to put some prevention measures in place?
+Are you prepared to put some preventive measures into action?
 Let us know.

 Free trial